12 Reasons Why Red Log Plant is Losing Leaves and their Solutions

 Remedies

-Check the bottom of the pot, if you find roots growing through the drainage hole, repot the Red Log Peperomia into a pot one size larger than the current one.
-Check out these Ceramic Plant Pots with Drainage Holes and Saucer on Amazon.
+Check the bottom of the pot, if you find roots growing through the drainage hole, repot your Red Log Peperomia into a pot one size larger than the current one.
+Check out these ceramic pots with drainage holes and saucer on Amazon.

 11. Repotting Shock

-Repotting a Red Log Plant will cause it some shock which may cause some leaves to wilt and drop before it can adjust to the new growing conditions.
+Repotting your Red Log Plant will cause it some shock which may cause some leaves to wilt and drop before it can adjust to the new growing conditions.

 Remedies